Progress towards standard and targets

 - condition of vegetation across the state in 2006 was 68 percent native and 32 percent non-native.

 2008 report - Progress of implementation of catchment action plans

-In November 2008, the Commission provided a progress report on effective implementation of catchment action plans.
-The report was largely based on the Commission's audits of how effectively seven of the then 13 Catchment Management Authorities (CMAs) were implementing their catchment action plans.
+In November 2008, we provided a progress report on effective implementation of catchment action plans.
+The report was largely based on our audits of how effectively seven of the then 13 Catchment Management Authorities (CMAs) were implementing their catchment action plans.

-The Commission found that the regional model for natural resource management is well established.
-The Commission's audits found that CMAs are effectively implementing the catchment action plans, however, both CMAs and catchment action plans are still at a relatively early stage of development.
+We found that the regional model for natural resource management is well established.
+Our audits found that CMAs are effectively implementing the catchment action plans, however, both CMAs and catchment action plans are still at a relatively early stage of development.
 NSW needs to support continual improvement of catchment action plan implementation and CMA performance by addressing the issues that reduce their effectiveness and thus the chances of achieving resilient landscapes across NSW.

 2006 report - Progress on development of catchment action plans

-After reviewing and recommending eight completed catchment action plans to the Minister for approval, the Commission provided an overarching report explaining the ‘big picture’ context in which the catchment action plans were prepared.
-The Commission's report provided an overview of the assessment of catchment action plans, the key areas for improvement, and the assistance required from government agencies.
+After reviewing and recommending eight completed catchment action plans to the Minister for approval, we provided an overarching report explaining the ‘big picture’ context in which the catchment action plans were prepared.
+Our report provided an overview of the assessment of catchment action plans, the key areas for improvement, and the assistance required from government agencies.